TDG-Platform/docs/Advanced_Image_Preprocessor.md

 This task runs the Advanced Advanced Image Preprocessor (AOP_Strip_Processor) algorithm to produce orthorectified imagery from raw (level 1B) imagery.
 There are many additional processing options including atmospheric compensation (ACOMP) (which is always recommended), pansharpening and dynamic range adjustment (DRA).

-AOP_Strip_Processor can be run with Python using   [gbdxtools](https://github.com/DigitalGlobe/gbdxtools) or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/).
+The Advanced Image Preprocessor can be run with Python using   [gbdxtools](https://github.com/DigitalGlobe/gbdxtools) or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/).

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!